Lattice Reduced and Complete Convex Bodies: Introduction

 The paper is organized as follows: In Section \ref{sec:background}, we introduce the necessary tools from convex geometry and the geometry of numbers that are needed for our investigations.
 In Section \ref{sec:struct}, we study lattice reduced and complete convex bodies in general.
 This will lead to the proofs of Theorems \ref{thm:polytopes} and \ref{thm:dimension}, as well as to several examples of reduced and complete convex bodies.
 Moreover, we discuss the special role of origin-symmetric convex bodies and study the behaviour of reduced and complete convex bodies with respect to standard operations.
 We finally show that any convex body $C\subset\RR^d$ contains (is contained in) a lattice reduced (complete) body of the same lattice width (diameter).
 This fact follows rather easily in the Euclidean setting with the help of Zorn's lemma, but in the discrete setting, more care is needed.
 In Section \ref{sec:simplex}, we turn our eye on reduced and complete simplices, proving Theorems \ref{thm:triangles} and \ref{thm:local}.
 We then construct a family of complete tetrahedra in Section \ref{sec:simplex} that serves as an interesting source of (counter-)examples.
 To conclude, in Section \ref{sec:euclid}, we consider lattice analogs of various theorems and conjectures on reduced and complete bodies in the Euclidean theory.
 The appendix contains a proof for the existence of hollow convex bodies with maximal lattice width.

-For the sake of brevity, in the remainder of the paper, the terms ``width'', ``diameter'', ``reduced'' and ``complete'' are to be understood with respect to a given lattice instead of the Euclidean interpretation.
+For the sake of brevity, in the remainder of the paper, the terms ``width'', ``diameter'', ``reduced'' and ``complete'' are to be understood as ``lattice width'' etc, except in Section \ref{sec:euclid} where we always specify lattice- or Euclidean- to avoid confusion.